n4bb12/7d2d-modlets/README.md

 Copy individual folders from [dist](dist) to your 7 Days to Die `Mods` folder.

-See [archived mods](https://github.com/n4bb12/7d2d-modlets/branches) for previous versions of 7D2D.
+See [branches](https://github.com/n4bb12/7d2d-modlets/branches) for previous versions of 7 Days to Die.